luccasecco/Countries_API/README.md

 ### Installation 🔧

-- Clone this project from this repository and run the following command to initialize the project whit all dependencies
+- Clone the project from this repository and run the following command to initialize whit all dependencies

 ```
 - npm install